-In this study we look at how Jesus became the Son of God.
-This is essential to understanding how you can be a glorious son or daughter of God as God intended.
+In this study, we look at how Jesus became the Son of God.
+This is essential to understanding how we can be a glorious son or daughter of God as God intended.

 having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will,Ephesians 1:5